 The NAR press release has this table at the end:

-The their table says Gen Z is 1999 to 2011 – and says this makes them age 18 to 26 in 2025.
-The Pew Research Center defines 1998 to 2012 as Gen Z.
+Their table says Gen Z is 1999 to 2011 – and says this makes them age 18 to 26 in 2025.
+The Pew Research Center defines 1998 to 2012 as Gen Z. 2025 – 2011 (the youngest) would make the youngest 14 years old, not 18 (or 13 using other standard definitions).
+(Per NAR feedback, they choose to cut this at age 18, instead of 11, to only represent potential home buyers.)

 The Silent Generation extends back to the age of Viking conquests – 925 to 1945!